kubernetes/enhancements/keps/sig-multicluster/2149-clusterid/README.md

 *   The identifier **must** be a valid [RFC-1123](https://tools.ietf.org/html/rfc1123) DNS subdomain and should be less than 128 characters in total.
-This may be used to compose larger DNS names (e.g. in the case of multi-cluster services), so care should be take to ensure that the final names fit into the limit of 253 characters.
+This may be used to compose larger DNS names (e.g. in the case of multi-cluster services), so care should be taken to ensure that the final names fit into the limit of 253 characters.
 *   The identifier **may** be used as a component in MCS DNS.
 *   The identifier **may** be a human readable description of its cluster.